Skip to main content

 Similar to selecting strengths and growth areas, you can view detailed information about each competency, including linked learning resources.
 This will assist you in planning actions for your goal.

-Culture Amp's nine ready-made competencies include links to playbook ideas, Skills Coach courses, and People Science curated courses provided by Go1.
+Culture Amp's nine ready-made competencies include links to Skills Coach courses, and People Science curated courses provided by Go1.
 Account Admins can customize these learning resources.

 Adding a role to a development plan